Sola Scriptura: A Biblical Error

 Conclusion

 Sola scriptura inherently leads to self-referential spirituality, as the New Covenant is extraordinarily vague.
 This is an existential problem, as the Bible constantly asserts that self-reliance leads to damnation.
-Though I would not deign to judge the souls of individual Protestants, it remains abundantly clear that Protestantism bears all the aforementioned marks of the Satanic influence, and none of the aforementioned marks of the Spirit.
-Protestant churches are inherently atomized, disobedient to tradition in one form or another, and rife with disagreement.
 The very scripture which sola scriptura depends upon condemns it both in principle and in empirical result.
-Furthermore, the same scripture clearly encourages obedience to the Apostolic offices.
+Furthermore, the same scripture clearly commands obedience to the Apostolic offices.
+Will we look at scripture’s warnings against self-reliance and invent for ourselves a false god who “doesn’t mind how we interpret?”
+Or accuse God of failing to give us “a pillar and foundation of truth,” instead abandoning us to ourselves?

 Now, remember, this argument is not for a particular Church; it is against sola scriptura.
 Although Apostolic succession is clearly an incontrovertible necessity to guarantee the guidance of the Holy Spirit in faith and doctrine, that does not mean it is the only incontrovertible necessity.
 In fact, it can’t be the only necessity.
 We know this because the Apostolic Churches are in schism, which inherently means someone is not the “pillar of truth.”
 The only question is whether the Romans or the Byzantines are the schismatics.
 Protestantism is disqualified regardless; it is schismatic from either point of view.
 But of course, my site does include a page explaining the disqualification of Orthodoxy.
 You can read my commentary on it here.